martinmunillas/imageStore/README.md

 if you send a POST request and the request doesn't include a file, a new folder will be created in that path

 if you send a POST request and the request does include a file, the file will be stored at that path

+if you send a DELETE request to any path, the resource at that path will be deleted